artturipa/myblog/csm_cis_summary/blog.md

 **Tier 3 support agent**  is a person with compherensive knowledge of a particular area

-**Customer Service Supervisors and Managers** oversees operations in customer service including service delivery, personel management and escalations
+**Customer Service Supervisors and Managers** oversee operations in customer service including service delivery, personel management and escalations

-**Business Managers and Executives** is a person responsible for the overall customer service organization
+**Business Managers and Executives** are responsible for the overall customer service organization

-**Business Contributors** sales managers, account managers, etc.
+**Business Contributors** are sales managers, account managers, etc.

 **Core Master Data** is often referenced by the case, includes accounts, contacts, users, products, assets, locations and groups